Ugonna Uzochukwu

-Ugonna Uzochukwu is a Nigerian professional footballer, who plays as a midfielder.
+Ugonna Uzochukwu (born 5 November 1991) is a Nigerian professional footballer, who plays as a midfielder.
 He is currently a free agent.

 He began his professional football career in his homeland Nigeria for Enugu Rangers.

 Club career

 Born in Lagos, Nigeria, Uzochukwu started his youth football Anambra Pillars F.C. before booming interest from Enugu Rangerswhere he started his professional football career (a premier division club in Nigeria).
 He featured regularly for the side, also winning the best Midfielder of the Season in 2015.

-Chippa United F.C.
+Chippa United

-Uzochukwu later made a big move to South African club Chippa United F.C. where he made 20 league appearances and scoring two goals.
+Uzochukwu made a move to South African club Chippa United where he made 20 league appearances scoring two goals.

-Olympique Club de Khouribga
+Olympique de Khouribga

-His talent got the attraction of Moroccan Club Olympique Club de Khouribga which compete in the Botola League in 2016 The North African club signed Uzochukwu on a four-year contract in September 2016.
+Uzochukwu signed on a four-year contract with Botola club Olympique de Khouribga in September 2016.

 He signed for Saudi Arabia second tier League club Al-Washm in February 2019.

 International career

-In January 2014, coach Stephen Keshi, invited him to be included in the Nigeria national football team for the 2014 African Nations Championship.
+In January 2014, coach Stephen Keshi, invited Uzochukwu to be included in the Nigeria national football team for the 2014 African Nations Championship.
 He helped the team to a third-place finish after Nigeria beat Zimbabwe by a goal to nil.
-He has made nine appearances, scoring two goals for the Nigeria national football team.
+He has made nine appearances scoring two goals for Nigeria.